nextauthjs/next-auth/www/docs/getting-started/client.md

 ### Custom Client Session Handling

-Due to the way Next.js handles `getServerSideProps` / `getInitialProps`, every protected page load has to make a server-side query to check if the session is valid and then generate the requested page.
+Due to the way Next.js handles `getServerSideProps` / `getInitialProps`, every protected page load has to make a server-side request to check if the session is valid and then generate the requested page.
 This alternative solution allows for showing a loading state on the initial check and every page transition afterward will be client-side, without having to check with the server and regenerate pages.

 ```js title="pages/admin.jsx"
 export default function AdminDashboard() {